ClarkGH/smackhem/docs/INDEX.md

 - Character creation.
 - A plot.
 - Spells: Unlock, fire, ice, light, lightning, invisibility, poison cloud, acid spray, buff, debuff, shield, etc..
 If we have time and the spell's not broken, we'll have a good amount!
-- Strengthen/upgrade system involving math formulae (Algebraic!
-Geometric!).
+- Strengthen/upgrade system involving math formulae.
 - Accessibility options.
 - Add some color for... reasons.
-- Port demo code to Godot, because "why not?".
+- (Stretch - probably won't happen) Port demo code to Godot, because "why not?".
 We're building for fun.

 ## Navigation